Visual Explanation for Deep Metric Learning

-Here the normalization terms of cosine similarity (L2 norm) and GAP are included in $Z$.
-We use $(i,j)$ and $(x,y)$ for different streams because some applications such as cross-view image retrieval \cite{cvmnet} may have different image sizes for two streams. $A$ denotes the feature map of the last convolutional layer.
+\reviseminor{Here, $E^{q}$,$E^{r}$ denote the embedding feature of query and reference image. $|E|$ denotes L2 norm of $E$ and $\cdot$ is the inner product.
+The normalization term $Z$ equals to $m^{q}n^{q}m^{r}n^{r}|E^{q}||E^{r}|$, if the spatial size of $A^{q},A^{r}$ are $m^{q}\times n^{q}, m^{r}\times n^{r}$.} We use $(i,j)$ and $(x,y)$ for different streams because some applications such as cross-view image retrieval \cite{cvmnet} may have different image sizes for two streams. $A$ denotes the feature map of the last convolutional layer.
 The superscripts $q$ and $r$ respectively denote the query and retrieved images in this paper.
 For each query point $(i,j)$ in the query image, the corresponding \textbf{point-specific activation map} in the retrieved image is given by $\sum_{k}A^{q}_{i,j,k}A^{r}_{x,y,k}$ which is the contribution of features at $(i,j,x,y)$ to the overall cosine similarity.
 Like CAM and Grad-CAM, bilinear interpolation is implemented to generate the contribution of each pixel pair and the full resolution map.
 The \textbf{overall activation maps} of two images are generated by a simple summation along $(i,j)$ or $(x,y)$, e.g. $\sum_{i,j}(\sum_{k}A^{q}_{i,j,k}A^{r}_{x,y,k})$.
 Although we only show the positive activation in the map, the negative value is also available for counterfactual explanation like \cite{Grad-CAM}.

 Recent works \cite{sphere, cosine} have highlighted the superiority of L2 normalization, we therefore adopt the cosine similarity $S$ as the default metric.
 With L2 normalization, the squared Euclidean distance $D$ equals to $2-2S$ so that $S$ and $D$ are equivalent as metrics.
 Although there are still a number of methods \cite{Re-ID,re_id_cross} utilizing the Euclidean distance without L2 normalization, \cite{Re-ID} shows that the cosine similarity performs well as the evaluation metric.
 We further empirically show that the cosine similarity works well for explanation in this case (Section \ref{sec:interactive}).